QGEP/docs/en/vm/about.rst

 =====

-This represents a guide on how to download and install a virtual machine (VM) that has a working QGEP installation with a preinstalled demo dataset.
+This represents a guide on how to download and install a virtual machine (VM) that has a working QGEP installation with a demo dataset.
+The VM also has a working demo of the `QWAT water project <https://github.com/qwat/QWAT>`_ .

 The VM is based on Debian Testing with Cinnamon Desktop.